TikhonJelvis/RL-book/book/chapter11/chapter11.md

         return {(a, s) for a, s in temp if self.is_valid_state(s)}
 ```

-Next we write a method to calculate the transition probabilities.
+Next, we write a method to calculate the transition probabilities.
 The code below should be self-explanatory and mimics the description of the problem above and the mathematical specification of the transition probabilities given above.

 ```python
 from rl.distribution import Categorical